ix] The test of the incarnationArgument

 kai "and" - Here obviously coordinate introducing the second result of being from the world.

-akouei (akouw) pres. "listens" - hears.
+akouei (akouw) pres. "listens" - [the world] hears.
 In the sense of hears, takes note of, believes and responds to.
-Schnackenburg suggests that obviously the secessionists have been quite successful in promoting their cause.
+Schnackenburg suggests that the secessionists have been quite successful in promoting their cause.
 The world listens to them because they are of the world.
 "They talk the world's language and the world eats it up", Peterson.

 autwn gen. "them" - A genitive of direct object after a verb of perception.